-- All staff are made aware of their responsibilities towards pupils with SEND and clear communication lines between teachers, support staff and specialist staff are established.
-A programme of staff development, to be included in the school development plan, is implemented for both SEND support staff and class teachers. - Staff working with pupils with highly individualised needs have had specific training from external agencies in Autism, and Social and Communication skills, occupational therapy programmes, Speech and language skills and Moderate Hearing Impairment.
-More recently staff training was given on the development of the brain to support a pupil with Post Traumatic Stress Disorder. - The SENCo attends an annual SEND conference which looks at supporting pupils with complex learning needs.
-This year the conference will focus on 'Pupils with SEN and Maths'.
+- ✓ All staff are made aware of their responsibilities towards pupils with SEND and clear communication lines between teachers, support staff and specialist staff are established.
+A programme of staff development, to be included in the school development plan, is implemented for both SEND support staff and class teachers. - ✓ Staff working with pupils with highly individualised needs have had specific training from external agencies in Autism and Social and Communication skills, occupational therapy programmes, Speech and language skills and Hearing Impairment.
+Staff have also had training on the development of the brain to support pupils with Post Traumatic Stress Disorder, and the affect that trauma has upon the developing brain. - ✓ The SENDCo attends an annual SEND conference and other SEND training courses and events which look at supporting pupils with complex learning needs.